syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 </tr>
 <tr>
 <td>None</td>
-<td>This enum value of CellGridOptions is used to diable the vertical and horizontal border lines in SfCalendar</td>
+<td>This enum value of CellGridOptions is used to disable the vertical and horizontal border lines in SfCalendar</td>
 </tr>

 </table>